b-techanu/SpidyVerse/README.md

 # SpidyVerse 🌐🕷️

-A responsive and visually engaging website inspired by the Spiderman multiverse.
+A visually engaging website inspired by the Spiderman multiverse.
 This project blends animation, sound effects, and dynamic visuals to deliver an immersive web experience for fans of the Spider-Verse universe.

 ## 🚀 Features